shorthills-ai/llama_index/CONTRIBUTING.md

 For instance, they may take in a retriever class as input; our `RetrieverQueryEngine` takes in a `retriever` as input as well as a `BaseSynthesizer` class for response synthesis, and the `query` method performs retrieval and synthesis before returning the final result.
-They may take in other query engine classes in as input too.
+They may take in other query engine classes as input too.

 **Interface**: